BaverBayhan/ConsumerOptimization/README.md

   ***Also There are attributions we want to mention.
 We have taken some icons from various websites.
-Thanks for sharing these icons for free.***
+Thanks for sharing these wonderful icons for free.***
+  <a href="https://www.flaticon.com/free-icons/kitchen" title="kitchen icons">Kitchen icons created by xnimrodx - Flaticon</a>